Great North Road Solar and Biodiversity Park

 Overview

-The project is classified as a Nationally Significant Infrastructure Project (NSIP) because the amount of electricity it could generate exceeds 50MW.
+The Development is classified as a Nationally Significant Infrastructure Project (NSIP) because the amount of electricity it could generate exceeds 50MW.
 Click here to find out about the development process.

-The scheme’s proximity to the A1, historically known as ‘The Great North Road’ was the inspiration for the project name.
-Click here for a map showing the location of GNR Solar Park.
+The Development’s proximity to the A1, historically known as ‘The Great North Road’ was the inspiration for the Development name.
+Click here for a map showing the location of GNR Solar and Biodiversity Park.

-GNR Solar Park would support UK energy security and contribute to tackling the cost-of-living crisis through the reduction of household energy bills.
-Click here to learn more about the project.
+GNR Solar and Biodiversity Park would support UK energy security and contribute to tackling the cost-of-living crisis through the reduction of household energy bills.
+Click here to learn more about the Development.

-Public consultation will inform and influence the development of our proposals.
-Click here to find out about what our second phase of community consultation involved.
+Public consultation has informed and influenced the development of our proposals.
+Click here to find out about the consultation process.

 If you would like to be updated as new information becomes available, please register your contact details with us here.